call/puppet-buildkite_agent/README.md

 ## Development

-TODO: Figure out how to safely contribute with GitHub Actions + PRs
+TODO: Figure out how to safely accept public contributions with GitHub Actions + PRs

 ## Testing